Analyze content#

 What do the abbreviations in the table mean?

 The first two letters of the abbreviation is the storage type, the third letter is the usage type.
 So for example, FC-W marks a chunk of knowledge as a fact, for which you need a working usage.
+Why are some boxes in the table shaded?
+These storage types rely on memorized skills.
+If you use an aid, you are practicing less of a skill and more of a procedure.

 Draw your own version of this table on a large sheet, and sort the major chunks of your topic into the cells.
 Alternatively, label your material using the abbreviations shown in the cells above.